-

 Schools provide research students with appropriate facilities, normally including a desk in a shared room (for full-time students), access to computing facilities suitable for their research, use of a telephone for research purposes, library access, and laboratory space (as applicable).

 The Graduate School supports postgraduate students to be thinkers, communicators, innovators and leaders who are future-ready.
 Research students can access a range of programmes, training courses and discussion opportunities to develop personally and professionally.
-The Postgraduate Development Programme (PGDP) offers training, support and careers development opportunities for research students at the University.
-The Graduate School provides career guidance for research students, and offers opportunities for networking, working with research stakeholders and meeting potential employers.
-The Graduate School also provides consultation relating to students interested in enterprise, and supports postgraduate students to lead projects to enhance research culture and the postgraduate student experience.
+The Postgraduate Development Programme (PGDP) offers academic and researcher skills support, personal development including 1-2-1 support sessions.
+The Graduate School offers careers development opportunities and careers advice for research students at the University, and offers opportunities for networking, working with research stakeholders and meeting potential employers.
+The Graduate School also provides consultation relating to students interested in enterprise and supports postgraduate students to lead projects to enhance research culture and the postgraduate student experience.

 The University Intellectual Property (IP) Policy sets out the rights of students and staff relating to IP created as a result of their work in, or for, the University.
 Research students who are funded; use significant University resources; use University background IP; or collaborate with University staff, to create new IP, should ensure that they liaise with the Commercial Development team in the Research and Enterprise Directorate before they exploit or otherwise deal in any way with IP arising from their work.

-The University provides students with clear and concise advice (and training where relevant) in relation to plagiarism and the consequences of this or any other form of research misconduct.
-To help students make an informed choice as to how they cite their evidence, the Graduate School, Learning Development Service and library provide a wide range of face to face and online citation training.
-In addition to this, the Centre for Educational Development supports Schools by providing students with guidance in the use of similarity checking software packages such as Turnitin.
+The University provides students with training to ensure they conduct their research honestly, as open as possible – closed as necessary, with rigour, care and respect and are accountable for their activities.
+Good Research Practice training is mandatory for all postgraduate students, provided via an online training platform, where relevant additional training is provided on research ethics, informed consent, the use of animals in research and/or human tissue compliance.
+Students are also informed around the principles of Trusted Research, especially when working in STEM disciplines.
+As plagiarism can be a clear breach of research integrity, training is provided to ensure students understand how to avoid possible allegations.
+They are also informed of the consequences of this or any other form of research misconduct.
+To help students make an informed choice as to how they cite their evidence, the Graduate School and Library provide a wide range of face-to-face and online citation training.
+In addition to this, the Centre for Educational Development supports Schools by providing PGR students with guidance in the use of similarity checking software packages such as Turnitin.
+Schools whose students submit to Turnitin through Canvas are supported through the Canvas support team.

 Any allegation of plagiarism or duplication in unpublished work which is submitted by a postgraduate research student for assessment (via Annual Progress Review or oral examination) or any alleged academic offence occurring as part of a Taught module, will be dealt with under the Procedures for Dealing with Academic Offences.